Wack0/maciNTosh/README.md

 * NT will boot and text setup will start.
 Go through the text setup.
 * Under `Setup has determined that your computer contains the following hardware and software components`, change `Keyboard` from `Unknown` to `XT, AT or Enhanced Keyboard (83-104 keys)` and `Pointing Device` from `Unknown` to `No Mouse or Other Pointing Device`.
 * Choose the `C:` drive from the partition list.
 If you chose to create an NT partition of size 2GB or less, it must be formatted.
-* If you chose to create an NT partition of over 2GB in size, `chkdsk` will find errors and require a reboot.
+* If you chose to create an NT partition of over 2GB in size, errors will be found by the disk examination process which will require a reboot.
 Boot your PowerMac from the ARC firmware CD again and follow the steps to boot the NT4 text setup again.
+	* On the second attempt, disk examination will succeed, so just choose the `C:` partition again in the NT text setup partition selector.
 * Proceed through the rest of NT text and graphical setup as normal.

 ## Known issues